aristath/marketpress-products-slider/readme.txt

 * It creates a products slider which can be placed in your homepage
 * It creates a slider which can be used for single products that have multiple images.
 When used this way, remember not to insert the images to the post.
 Simply attaching them will suffice.

+TODO:

+* Custom field in products to select which ones are featured on the frontpage
+* If we set wpthumb's resize=false, sometimes images are not generated.
+That's why it's set to true.

 == Installation ==

 Upload to your Plugins folder and activate.